dedis/d-voting/README.md

 ```sh
 ./setup.sh
 ```
-With this other script you can choose the number of nodes that you want to set up:
+With this other script using tmux you can choose the number of nodes that you want to set up:

 ```sh
 ./setupnNode.sh -n 3